equalframework/equal-doc/docs/usage/packages.md

 ### manifest.json

-The manifest is a file containing informations about the package and its apps:
+The manifest is a file containing informations about the package and its Apps:

 ```
 {